stiles/survivor-transcripts/README.md

 - `scripts/fetch_words.py`: This script reads a list of dozens of subjectively selected words and associated categories from an evolving [Google Sheets doc](https://docs.google.com/spreadsheets/d/1owUkwauJE24EkMUmVyDl7CbnumOygGfC6BufG7Vspd8/edit?gid=0#gid=0) so they can be used for text analysis of episode transcripts.

-- `notebooks/01-transcript-analysis.ipynb`: A Jupyter Lab notebook that counts how often these [jargon words](https://docs.google.com/spreadsheets/d/1owUkwauJE24EkMUmVyDl7CbnumOygGfC6BufG7Vspd8/edit?gid=0#gid=0) ("tribe", "vote", "idol", "reward", etc.) have been used by season and episode, according to the transcripts.
+- `scripts/analyze_all_transcripts.py`: This script that counts how often these [jargon words](https://docs.google.com/spreadsheets/d/1owUkwauJE24EkMUmVyDl7CbnumOygGfC6BufG7Vspd8/edit?gid=0#gid=0) ("tribe", "vote", "idol", "reward", etc.) have been used by season and episode, according to the transcripts.

 ## Outputs